Classes in Lua

 end

--- Don't forget to override speak(), otherwise calling it will error out!
+-- Don't forget to override speak(), otherwise calling it

 function Cat:speak()